-Interns gain hands-on experience in one of the following departments:
+Interns will gain hands-on experience in one of the following departments:

-Civic engagement/government: Responsibilities include organizing meetings with local elected officials to discuss issues affecting the Muslim community, assisting with voter registration campaigns, as well as acting as a liaison between CAIR and public officials.
+Responsibilities include organizing meetings with local elected officials to discuss issues affecting the Muslim community, assisting with voter registration campaigns, and acting as a liaison between CAIR and public officials.
 An interest in political science is desirable.

 Responsibilities include informing the media about Islamic activities and practices, monitoring the local media, writing editorials, and assisting in issuing the CAIR-California newsletter.
 Interns will develop their skills for writing in a journalistic style.
 Interns will also learn how to effectively engage the community through social media and be responsible for creating posts, updates, tweets, and more to promote and enhance CAIR-SFBA’s image through said mediums.
 They will also learn how the media works and how to develop press releases and media packets.
 An interest in media and communications is desirable.

-Responsibilities include organizing events sponsored by CAIR, such as the Muslim Day at the Capitol, proposing & creating new material to promote CAIR, preparing an exhibit, and helping out with inquiries by members and guests.
+Responsibilities include organizing events sponsored by CAIR (such as the Muslim Day at the Capitol), proposing and creating new material to promote CAIR, preparing an exhibit, and helping with inquiries from members and guests.
 Other responsibilities may include acting as a liaison between CAIR and the local Muslim and non-Muslim communities, organizing outreach programs with Islamic centers, and developing and implementing strategies to attract individuals to become involved with CAIR.
-An interest in marketing, public relation, and graphic design is desirable.
+An interest in marketing, public relations, and graphic design is desirable.

-The Operations intern will work closely with the Operations Manager to maintain office productivity.
-Interns assist with daily operations such as coordination of staff meetings, trainings, and activities; greeting guests and interacting with patrons; and assisting with office organization projects.
-The internship will also include a membership component with responsibilities such as donor and community outreach, development of membership program, and more.
+Responsibilities include working closely with the Operations Manager to maintain office productivity.
+Interns will assist with daily operations, such as coordination of staff meetings, trainings, and activities; greeting guests and interacting with patrons; and assisting with office organization projects.
+The internship also includes a membership component with responsibilities such as donor and community outreach, development of membership programs, and more.

 - Excellent written and verbal communication skills